Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Corner data

 Finally, as per Theorem \ref{thm:Poissontheorem}, from $S_\pp$ we can define the partial Poisson structure $\Pi_\pp$ acting on the space of $\mathsf{p}$-functions $C^\infty_\mathsf{p}(\X_\pp)$, by setting:

 From this, recalling $\mathsf{p}$-functions' property \eqref{eq:pfunctionsYM}, one can easily compute

-where the formula at the end of the first line substantiates the general expression $\Pi_\pp^\sharp = \rho_\pp$ via $\A_\pp\simeq T^\mathsf{p} \X_\pp$, whereas at the end of the second line we recognize an expression in that exemplifies Equation \eqref{eq:Poissonpp}.
+where the formula at the end of the first line substantiates the general expression $\Pi_\pp^\sharp = \rho_\pp$ via $\A_\pp\simeq T^\mathsf{p} \X_\pp$, whereas at the end of the second line we recognise an expression in that exemplifies Equation \eqref{eq:Poissonpp}.
 (This construction should be compared with, e.g.\ \cite[Section 2.2.2]{CanepaCattaneo}.)

-To conclude we notice that from the above formula it is clear that the superselections $\S^\pp_{[f]}$, defined as the symplectic leaves of $\Pi_\pp$, are the coadjoint orbits of $E_\pp \in \mathcal{E}_\pp \simeq (\fGpoff)^\vee \simeq \F^\off$.
+To conclude we notice that from the above formula it is clear that the superselections $\S^\pp_{[f]}$, defined as the symplectic leaves of $\Pi_\pp$, are the coadjoint orbits of $E_\pp \in \mathcal{E}_\pp \simeq (\fGpoff)^\vee \simeq \Foff$.

-On-shell, only those orbits in $\mathcal{E}_\pp$ which can be identified with elements of $\F\subset\F^\off$ satisfy the compatibility requirements imposed by the cobordism $(\Sigma,\pp\Sigma)$ and the constraint equation $\bHo = d_A E = 0$.
+On-shell, only those orbits in $\mathcal{E}_\pp$ which can be identified with elements of $\F\subset\Foff$ satisfy the compatibility requirements imposed by the cobordism $(\Sigma,\pp\Sigma)$ and the constraint equation $\bHo = d_A E = 0$.
 This distinction is not relevant in semisimple YM theory at irreducible configurations, but becomes important e.g. in the Abelian theory, where the (integrated) {{Gauss}} law must be satisfied by all on-shell configurations.
 This restricts the available superselections to those lying in $\mathcal{E}^\text{ab}_\pp$, whose properties depend on the cobordism $\Sigma$, as emphasized in Section \ref{sec:runex-fluxannihilators} and in particular Equation \eqref{eq:EppAb}.

-We now turn our attention onto Theorem \ref{thm:spaceofsuperselection}, and thus go back to describing the constraint- and corner-reduced degrees of freedom of Yang--Mills theory by means of local trivializations (gauge fixings) of $\uCo \to \uX$.
+We now turn our attention onto Theorem \ref{thm:spaceofsuperselection}, and thus go back to describing the constraint- and fully-reduced degrees of freedom of YM theory by means of local trivializations (gauge fixings) of $\uCo \to \uuC$.

-We investigate this question under the hypothesis that the on-shell isotropy bundle is a trivial vector bundle, $\mathsf{I}_\rho = \C \times \mathfrak{I}$ (i.e.\ either in the Abelian, or the irreducible semisimple cases).
+We investigate this question under the hypothesis that the on-shell isotropy locus is a trivial vector bundle, $\mathsf{I}_\rho = \C \times \mathfrak{I}$ (i.e.\ either in the Abelian, or the irreducible semisimple cases).
 Accoding to Proposition \ref{prop:hamactionGp}, the triviality of $\mathsf{I}_\rho$ guarantees that the action of $\Gred$ is \emph{free} on $\uCo$, which can be thought of as the principal bundle

 Now, in the irreducible semisimple case (resp.
-Abelian), $\mathcal{E}_\pp^{\text{(ab)}}$ corresponds precisely to the space of on-shell corner fields $\C_\pp$ (Proposition \ref{prop:onshellsuperselections}) which, through $h_\pp$, can here be also identified with the space of \emph{on-shell} fluxes:
+Abelian), $\mathcal{E}_\pp^{(\mathrm{ab})}$ corresponds precisely to the space of on-shell corner fields $\C_\pp$ (Proposition \ref{prop:onshellsuperselections}) which, through $h_\pp$, can here be also identified with the space of \emph{on-shell} fluxes: